KooperL/marketo-developer.en/help/mobile/ionic.md

 To ensure that the Marketo framework is initiated on app startup, add the following code under the `onDeviceReady` function in your main JavaScript file.

-You must pass `ionicCordova` as framework type for Ionic Cordova Apps.
+You must pass `ionicCordova` as framework type for [!DNL Ionic] Cordova Apps.

 #### Syntax